International Linguapax Award

 – Justification of the candidacy: accomplished projects or in progress, lines of research, participation and/or involvement in communities…

-- Nominations must be sent to Linguapax either by email to firstname.lastname@example.org or by certified mail to Linguapax International, C/ Pelai 12, 3-M, 08001 Barcelona (Spain) before May 31, 2019.
-Please mention “Linguapax International Award 2019″ in the mail subject or on the envelope.
+- Nominations must be sent to Linguapax by email to firstname.lastname@example.org before 31 May 2022 – DEADLINE EXTENDED UNTIL 30 JUNE.
+Please mention “Linguapax International Award 2022″ in the mail subject.

 - The nominations will be treated with full confidentiality.